bgamari/ghc-wiki-import/frisby2013-q1.md

 A potential detriment of protection is that `x` is not exposed as a let-bound constructor.
-Simon conjectures that's not actually harmful because ...
-I CANNOT REMEMBER.
+Simon conjectures that's not actually harmful.
+The reasoning is as follows.

+These void arguments arise in two ways.

+- when join points are created

+- the strictness pass on constant functions

+In both cases, it is unlikely that revealing the binding's RHS as a HNF will lead to any beneficial optimizations.

+- Join points are unlikely to be case-scrutinized.
+It's unlikely that further simplification will render them scrutinized.

+- Removing the value arg from constant functions would create sharing, which SPJ says is always a "dodgy" thing to do.
+If the programmer defines and uses a constant function, they may be trying to avoid retention of large data structures.
+I was concerned that such constant functions might arise upstream (eg from use of generics), but he regards that unlikely/not worth it (because the optimization is not always a good thing).

 ##### Continuation